MKLab-ITI/JGNN/tutorials/Primitives.md

-# Working with primitives
+# Primitives
+Primitive operations found in other tutorials suffice for most machine learning operations.
+However, you may need to process neural inputs, postprocess learning outcomes, create custom parameters, contribute to the library with more components, or or make derivative works based on native java vector and matrix arithmetics.

+This tutorial lists JGNN primitives and explains how to work with them.

-JGNN provides the `mklab.JGNN.core.Tensor` abstract class for storing calculation primitives.
+In general, JGNN provides the `mklab.JGNN.core.Tensor` abstract class for storing data.
 Vector and matrix operations use primitives of this or derived classes.
-To reduce the number of code predicates and improve comprehensibility of source code, operations between two tensors are implemented by calling respective methods of the first one.
+To reduce the number of code predicates and improve comprehensibility, operations between two tensors are implemented by calling respective methods of the first one.

 ## Table of contents